Small, Journal of the New York Botanical Garden 20: 26, 1919

 What is Opuntia lata?

 Opuntia lata is a prickly pear cactus known from central Georgia to northern Florida and east to central Mississippi where it occurs in grassy areas and other openings in pinelands, often in sandy soils.
-It is similar to O. mesacantha.
+It is similar to O. mesacantha and O. humifusa.

 O. lata forms a prostrate prickly pear that may branch in all directions forming irregular mats up to 1 m across.
 Although prostrate, the last cladode on a branch may tend upwards.
-In the growing season plants my be partially upright with turgid growth.
+In the growing season, plants may be partially upright with turgid growth.
 Cladodes are elliptical or sometimes narrowly obovate or obovate, up to 4-15 cm long, and deep green.
 They are often lightly scalloped in outline.
 Spines may be in the margins only where there are 1-2 per areole.
 Spines are delicate (0.7-0.9 mm in diameter).

 O. lata is similar to O. mesacantha upon visual examination; the two can be difficult to distinguish on gross observation.
 However, the latter is tetraploid.
 Adanick et al., 2020 (manuscript in preparation) developed a method to measure stomates (size and distance from each other) in the field to differentiate the two taxa.